Kuggo/TickNet/README.md

 | GetSize      | 6            | -          | PacketSize     |
 |              |              |            |                |

-**Setup**: starts the NIF and gets it online (internal clocks align, channel's ping bit starts along with random noise, starts receiving from global/own channel)
+**Setup**: starts the NIF and gets it online (internal clocks align, starts receiving from global/own channel)

-**Terminate**: stops the NIF and makes it offline (internal clocks align, channel's ping bit stops along with the random noise, stops receiving transmissions from global/own channel, and memory reset)
+**Terminate**: stops the NIF and makes it offline (internal clocks align, stops receiving transmissions from global/own channel, and memory reset)

-**PutByte**: Takes a data byte and writes it to the transmission buffer to later be send to the NIF whose address the user NIF is currently bound to.
-Excess data sent beyond the limit will not be stored and sent.
+**PutByte**: Takes a data byte and writes it to the transmission buffer to later be sent to the NIF whose address the user NIF is currently bound to.
+Excess data sent beyond the limit will not be stored and sent, and an error will be reported.

 **Send**: Flushes the transmission buffer and sends the store data to the specified channel on Input Data.
-Metadata and sender address are included int the transmission by default.
+Header is included in the transmission by default.
+If no transmission was prepared, then operation will report an error and no packet will be sent.

 **GetByte**: Reads the next byte from the current received transmission.
-If a transmission is fully read, a NextPacket command needs to be issued for meaningful data to be read, otherwise it will return 0s.
+If a transmission is fully read, a NextPacket command needs to be issued for meaningful data to be read, otherwise this operation will return 0s and an error will be reported.
-The first byte of a transmission will be the length, and second will be the sender address.
+The first byte of a transmission will be the sender address.
 After that, payload data will follow byte by byte.

 **NextPacket**: Discards the remaining bytes unread from the current packet and prepares automatically the next one.
-If there is no next packet, operation will fail (Every call to GetByte will be 0s).
+If there is no next packet, operation will fail and an error will be reported (subsequent calls to GetByte will also fail).
 When all packet bytes are read, this command must be called to proceed to next one.

 **GetSize**: Returns how many bytes are left to read from current packet.

-### 4.2 Example usage
+### 4.2 Example usage <a id='4_2'></a>
 There is no human code for interacting with the interface, but the following examples are written in the URCL assembly language, providing a low level view of how CPUs might interact with the network interface to perform some basic operations.
 We will assume that Command port of the TN interface will be named `TN_cmd` and Data port will be named `TN_data`.
 Additionally to make it easier, we will directly use macros to map command names to their command codes: